Padre Pio: On politics

-Following the Christian Democracy's political victories in elections, Pio was continually consulted by political Italian leaders including Aldo Moro, Antonio Segni, Mariano Rumor, and Giovanni Leone.
-Pio received letters requesting his prayers throughout his life, including one from Alfonso XIII in March 1923.
-Pio also prayed for various notable political figures, including George V.
+Following Christian Democracy's political victories in elections, Padre Pio was continually consulted by political Italian leaders including Aldo Moro, Antonio Segni, Mariano Rumor, and Giovanni Leone.
+He received letters requesting his prayers throughout his life, including one from King Alfonso XIII of Spain in March 1923.
+Padre Pio also prayed for various notable political figures, including King George V of the United Kingdom.

-In 1963, following the assassination of John F. Kennedy, Pio broke down in tears.
-When asked by another priest if he would pray for Kennedy's salvation, Pio replied, "It's not necessary.
+In 1963, following the assassination of US President John F. Kennedy, Padre Pio broke down in tears.
+When asked by another priest if he would pray for Kennedy's salvation, he replied, "It's not necessary.
 He's already in Paradise."